apache/accumulo-website/_docs-2/development/iterators.md

 algorithms such as k-means clustering, support vector machines, anomaly detection, etc. use the concept of a feature vector and the calculation of distance metrics to learn a particular model.
-The columns in an Accumulo table can be used to efficiently store sparse features and their weights to be incrementally updated via the use of an combining iterator.
+The columns in an Accumulo table can be used to efficiently store sparse features and their weights to be incrementally updated via the use of a combining iterator.

 ## Best practices